centrebalearbiodiversitat/biodumpy/docs/source/modules/BOLD.rst

 --------

 The ``BOLD`` module allows users to easily retrieve data information from the Barcode of Life Data System (`BOLD`_) database.
-The information is downloaded in JSON or FASTA format.
+The information can be downloaded in JSON or FASTA format.

 .. _BOLD: https://www.boldsystems.org/